LIRR Map: Routes, Stops & Service Information

 • Electrification Projects: Expanding electric train service to additional branches.

-• Modernization Efforts: Upgrading stations, ticketing systems, and train fleets for better passenger experience.
+• Modernization Efforts: Upgrading stations, ticketing systems, and train fleets for a better passenger experience.

 The LIRR rail network is a vital part of New York’s public transportation system, providing efficient connectivity across New York City and Long Island.
 With its diverse routes, frequent schedules, and integration with subway and bus services, LIRR remains the most convenient travel option for commuters.
 Whether you’re traveling for work, leisure, or weekend getaways, the LIRR ensures seamless, reliable, and comfortable transit experiences.